What Bugs Eat Magnolia Trees?

 Aphids

-Aphids have small, elongated bodies that are gray or greenish in color.
+Aphids have small, elongated bodies that are gray or greenish.
 Their food is the sap of the tree.
 They pierce leaf tissue and draw sap from there.

 As a result of their activity, the leaf curls up and then turns yellow.
 If this pest spreads heavily, magnolia trees can lose a significant portion of their foliage.